rosstopping/tailwindcss-templates/README.md

-# Free Tailwind CSS Layouts
+# Tailwind CSS Layouts & Templates

 This repo is a resource of layouts and templates that can be used in any project.
 New templates are added weekly.